vadik-el/kansofy-trade/README.md

 ## 📈 When You Need More

-You'll know it's time for commercial when:
+You'll know it's time for commercial solutions when:
 - [ ] Processing >100 documents daily
 - [ ] Need trade-specific workflows
 - [ ] Require compliance validation